Woodley, Berkshire: Woodley Aerodrome

 Until the 1930s Woodley was a village of little significance.
 In 1929, Woodley Aerodrome was opened in a 100 acre field belonging to Sandford Farm.
 Jack Phillips and Charles Powis started a business The Phillips and Powis School of Flying, offering flying lessons at 12s 6d each.
 Pauline Gower, later Commander of the Women's Air Transport Auxiliary, earned her pilot's licence there in September 1930.
 Flight magazine of 10 May 1933 advertised "Learn to Fly for £37 irrespective of the total number of hours taken" at the P and P School of Flying.
-The Berks, Bucks and Oxon Flying Club and Reading Aero Club were based at the Aerodrome.
+The short-lived Berks, Bucks and Oxon Flying Club and the Reading Aero Club were also based at the Aerodrome.

 In 1932 F.G.
 Miles came to Woodley and Charles Powis agreed "to place at Mr Miles' disposal a newly equipped Aircraft Workshop".
 F.G.
 Miles was joined by his wife Blossom who was a skilled designer and took an active role in the business.
 In 1936 his brother George joined the company.
 Phillips left the company in 1932 and Powis in 1937.
 The first major success for the company was the Miles Hawk aeroplane, a wooden monoplane which sold for £395.
 Flying was a hobby for the rich, but this was the most affordable civilian plane of the time.
 Designed by modernist architect Guy Morgan, the Falcon Hotel was built in 1937 to accommodate visitors and serve as a new accommodation for the Reading Aero Club.